srobertsphd/pg-bot/README.md

 4. Returns this data in a dataframe ready for uploading to Weaviate.

 All you would have to do after this is to creat the tenant in the database and use this tenant name in the upload.

+## Acknowledgements

+* This project was built in collaboration with Aakash N S, CEO of the teaching platform, Jovian.com.
+Without their support this project would not have been possible.